falcorr/Mercenaries-of-Astonia-Map-Imager/README.md

 - descriptions of background and foreground images
 - item whitelist
 - define overrides for specific regions
-- define length between tile, item, and character entries in data files (for non-v2 formats)
+- define length between tile, item, and character entries and various offsets in data files (for non-v2 formats)
 - extended search
 - cursor with coordinates over map display
 - filter tiles and items by flags